ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

    ```
    {: codeblock}

-2. Then, create a Kubernetes secret by running a command below and verify that the secret is created by using `kubectl get secrets` after running the command below:
+2. Then, create a Kubernetes secret by running the following command and verify that the secret is created by using `kubectl get secrets` after running the following command:

    ```sh
    kubectl create secret generic cloud-service-secret --from-file=cloud-secrets.txt=./cloud-secrets.txt